In this section:

 What is STC?

 The Society for Technical Communication (STC) is a Section 501(c)(3) not-for-profit educational, scientific, and charitable organization dedicated to furthering the art of communicating technical information and promoting the education, improvement, and advancement of its members.
-STC was established in 1953 and currently has 41 professional chapters, 9 student chapters, 12 SIGs, and around 6,000 members worldwide in about 50 countries.
+STC was established in 1953 and currently has 37 professional chapters, 9 student chapters, 12 special interest groups (SIGs), and around 6,000 members worldwide in about 50 countries.
+Revised

 For information about the history of STC and the Washington, DC – Baltimore (WDCB) Chapter